skermiebroTech/AppleLaptopScript/README.md

 # AppleLaptopScript
-A script for quickly checking a MacBook
+A script for quickly checking a MacBook before sale

 ## Tutorial
 1. **Rename a USB as `MACOSSCRIPT`**: